robbrooksddm/walty/README.md

 Server-side mockup rendering depends on a Node canvas implementation.
 The API tries to load the native `canvas` module first and falls back to `@napi-rs/canvas`.
+The fallback is resolved dynamically so the project will compile even if only one of the packages is installed.
 If neither module is available, `/api/render` will return a `canvas-not-installed` error.
 Make sure one of these packages is installed by running either:

 ```bash
 npm install canvas       # builds from source